espocrm/documentation/docs/user-guide/reports.md

 It's possible to export grid report results to XLSX (Excel) and CSV formats.
 Both a results table and chart are exported to XLSX.

 Note that non-aggregared columns (in grid reports) are not exported to XLSX.

+### Access

+By checking *Apply ACL* the report result will not include records that the current user don't have access to.

+If a regular user does not have edit access to the *Apply ACL* field (via role field level securiry), all reports they create will get *Apply ACL* automatically checked (as of v2.13.5).

 ## Joint Grid reports